aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/lists/get-paragraph-list-format-in-a-document/_index.md

 ﻿---
-title: "Get the formatting properties of a paragraph list from a Word document"
+title: "Get the formatting properties of a paragraph list from a Word document online"
-second_title: " online"
 articleTitle: "Get the formatting properties of a paragraph list"
 linktitle: "Get the formatting properties of a paragraph list"
 type: docs